11/19/14 - Dave to co-chair a Telluride Science Research Center workshop entitled, "Zero-Field Spin Effects in Molecular Systems," June 23-27, 2015.

-04/15/14 - Congratulations to Tich on his paper "Ligand Control of Donor-Acceptor Excited State Lifetimes" being accepted to Inorg.
+04/15/14 - Congratulations to Tich on his paper "Ligand Control of Donor-Acceptor Excited State Lifetimes" published in Inorg.
 Chem.!

 Donor-Bridge-Acceptor (D-B-A) biradicals can provide us electronic coupling information across organic bridge fragments.
 There have been promising approaches for integration of D-B-A molecules into solar energy conversion electrochemical cells, application for nano-scale molecular electronics, as well as understanding the fundamentals of Donor-Acceptor interactions.